 While literacy and numeracy are important determinants of wages, however, the results also indicate that education is important, even after controlling for cognitive skills - in accord with the findings in Boissiere, Knight, and Sabot (1985), Moll (1998), and Glewwe (1996).
 In other words, skills achieved through schooling other than basic cognitive skills are important, as well.
-Such skills may include more advanced cognitive skills and non-cognitive skills such as socialization or discipline skills; conceptually, these skills would seem to be produced mainly at higher levels of formal education, and through technical-vocational education or adult literacy course participation.
+Such skills may include more advanced cognitive skills and non-cognitive skills such as socialization or discipline skills (Heckman, Stixrud and Urzua, 2006); conceptually, these skills would seem to be produced mainly at higher levels of formal education, and through technical-vocational education or adult literacy course participation.
 Formal education may also generate diploma or signaling effects (Spence, 1973), which would also affect wages; conceptually, the signaling effect would only seem to be relevant for higher levels of formal education and that only for regular wage employees.
-Hence, for secondary education, it is not possible empirically to distinguish between production of more advanced cognitive skills and the "production" of signaling.
+Hence, for secondary education, it is not possible empirically to distinguish between production of more advanced cognitive skills or non-cognitive skills and the "production" of signaling.